Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Certification Methods

 We compute the maximum value of Eq.~\eqref{eq:modified_el} that can be obtained using three-outcome measurements.
 That is, the maximum value of

+Each of the maximizations within Eq.~\eqref{eq:modified_el_3outcomes} are taken with a constraint that the $j$th outcome of Alice's $A_4$ measurement has probability $0$.
 The larger the gap between the experimental value of Eq.~\eqref{eq:modified_el} and the maximum possible value of Eq.~\eqref{eq:modified_el_3outcomes}, the more confident we can be that indeed a genuine four-outcome POVM has been performed.

+Most crucially, as we show in the Supplemental Material, four irreducible outcomes in dimension $2$ imply information completeness, which is arguably the most important feature of a quantum measurement.

+Finally, while Bell scenarios can in general be useful for measurement certification, it is important to point out that the Bell inequality in the protocol above is tailored to the specific measurement targeted in our certification.
+In order to use the same procedure for an arbitrary measurement, a different Bell inequality would in general be required.
+In fact, finding the optimal Bell inequality for certifying in a device-independent protocol a given generalized measurement is, in general, a difficult problem.